 In the 1950s, the Green Revolution shifted the focus of Indian agriculture away from biodiversity to increased yield.
 Agricultural practices and cropping patterns changed with the modernisation of agriculture, and genetic diversity began getting lost.

-As a result the genes of traditional seed varieties reduced considerably and several traditional seed varieties are now facing extinction.
-These varieties were more compatible with local farming conditions, economically practical and environmentally sustainable than the high yielding varieties being used today.
+As a result, the genes of traditional seed varieties reduced considerably, and several conventional seed varieties are now facing extinction.
+These varieties were more compatible with local farming conditions and economically practical and environmentally sustainable than the wide yielding varieties.
 They were also more resistant to pests, diseases, droughts and floods.

 At the same time, seed banks facilitate farmers’ access to markets and give farmers more choice over what they grow.
-Seed banks enable rural tribal villages to become less dependent on engineered high-yield varieties and on expensive inputs such as fertilizers and pesticides.
+They enable rural tribal villages to become less dependent on engineered high-yield varieties and expensive fertilisers and pesticides.